tea-tasting: a Python package for the statistical analysis of A/B tests

 Data backends #

 There are many different databases and engines for storing and processing experimental data.
 And in most cases it's not efficient to pull the detailed experimental data into a Python environment.
-Many statistical tests, such as the Student's t-test or the Z-test, require only aggregated data for analysis.
+Many statistical tests, such as t-test or z-test, require only aggregated data for analysis.

 For example, if the raw experimental data are stored in ClickHouse, it's faster and more efficient to calculate counts, averages, variances, and covariances directly in ClickHouse rather than fetching granular data and performing aggregations in a Python environment.

 Querying all the required statistics manually can be a daunting and error-prone task.
-For example, analysis of ratio metrics and variance reduction with CUPED require not only number of rows and variance, but also covariances.
-But don't worry—tea-tasting does all this work for you.
+For example, analysis of ratio metrics and variance reduction with CUPED require not only the number of rows and variance, but also covariances.
+But don't worry: tea-tasting does all this work for you.

-tea-tasting accepts data either as a Pandas DataFrame or an Ibis Table.
+tea-tasting supports Ibis Tables as input data.
 Ibis is a Python package which serves as a DataFrame API to various data backends.
-It supports 20+ backends including BigQuery, ClickHouse, PostgreSQL/GreenPlum, Snowflake, and Spark.
+It supports many backends including BigQuery, ClickHouse, PostgreSQL, Snowflake, and Trino.
 You can write an SQL query, wrap it as an Ibis Table, and pass it to tea-tasting.

 Keep in mind that tea-tasting assumes that:

-• There is a column indicating variant of the A/B test (typically labeled as A, B, etc.).
+- There is a column indicating the variant of the A/B test (typically labeled as A, B, etc.).

 Some statistical methods, like Bootstrap, require granular data for the analysis.
 In this case, tea-tasting fetches the detailed data as well.